 Facilities available at Slide Rock State Park.

-There are no campfires allowed at this park year-round.
-Propane grilles, charcoal and wood fires are prohibited at all times.
+Charcoal fires are permitted in designated grills only.
+No wood fires allowed in grills.
+Propane grills and stoves are allowed.
 Smoking allowed in vehicles only.
 Please plan for a picnic lunch to enjoy under one of the ramadas.
 No glass may be brought near the creek.
 Check Current Agency Fire Restrictions.

 March 29 – May 22: 8 am - 6 pm